FutureProofHomes/Documentation/docs/satellite1-streaming-music.md

 There are three ways to control music with your voice:

-??? abstract "I want to control my music without an AI/LLM and have less capabilites."
+??? abstract "I want to control my music without an AI/LLM and have fewer capabilities."

     [Use Custom HA Intents to Control Music](https://music-assistant.io/integration/voice/#ha-assist){ .md-button .md-button--primary }